gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 > 💡 What is `gatsby-browser.js`?
 Don't worry about this too much for now -- For now, know that `gatsby-browser.js` is one of a handful of special files that Gatsby looks for, and uses (if they exist).
 Here, the naming of the file **is** important.

-2. Import the stylesheet in the `gatsby-browser.js` file:
+2. Import your recently-created stylesheet in the `gatsby-browser.js` file:

 ```javascript:title=gatsby-browser.js
 import "./src/styles/global.css"